Canberra’s Significant Trees

 What is a Tree Protection Zone?

-The Tree Protection Zone for a significant tree or regulated tree within a Tree Management Precinct is the 2m wide area surrounding the vertical projection of the canopy and the 4m wide area surrounding the trunk measure at 1m above ground level.
+The Tree Protection Zone for a significant or regulated tree in a Tree Management Precinct is the 2m wide area surrounding the vertical projection of the canopy.
+As well as the 4m wide area surrounding the trunk measure at 1m above ground level.
 A different protection zone may also be defined in an approved Tree Management Plan for the protected tree in question.

 Another thing to be aware of is a declared site.
-A declared site is an area that was once the tree protection zone of a registered tree that has subsequently been killed or died of natural causes.
+A declared site is an area that was once the tree protection zone of a registered tree that has died.
 Approval is also required to undertake groundwork on a declared site.
 You have more of a chance of approval if your proposed activity is less that 10% of the total area of the declared site.

 What is the Significant Tree Register?

 The Tree Protection Act 2005 establishes a Tree Register to protect trees of individual importance.
-Nominated trees are assessed against a formal criteria based on heritage value, landscape value and scientific and ecological value.
-Before embarking on a new home design, knockdown rebuild or buying a plot it is worth checking wether there are any trees near your property or proposed site that are on the Tree Register.
+Nominated trees are assessed against a formal criteria.
+This is based on heritage value, landscape value and scientific and ecological value.
+Before building or buying a plot check wether there are any trees near your site that are on the Tree Register.
 It is also worth checking wether your area falls within a Tree Management Precinct.

 Before undertaking any groundwork within a Tree Protection Zone or declared site you will need to seek approval using an Application to Undertake a Tree Damaging Activity form.
 Groundwork in a Tree Protection Zone can include any of the following activities: